|Written by Paul D. Race for Family Garden Trains(tm)

 With all the extra seedlings, I had enough to plant trees most of the way around the edges of the "side lot" that face the roads.
 The little graphic to the right is not accurate, really; it's just to show you approximately where I planted all of those little trees.

 I also expect a few of the seedlings to fail, of course, and I may transplant survivors from the outside edges to fill the gap.
 Right now they just look like rows of sticks, of course.
 And we haven't had any rain at all since we planted them.
-Such dry stretches were a rarity for Aprils in Ohio until the last several years (never tell a gardener that global warming is a hoax), but that resulted in me spending a great deal of time watering each evening.
-Since I also put grass seed over most of the bare spots left where the swimming pool used to be, I was watering there, too.
+Such dry stretches were a rarity for Aprils in Ohio until the last several years (thanks, global climate change), but that results in me spending a great deal of time watering each evening.
+Since I also put grass seed over most of the bare spots left where the swimming pool used to be, I'm watering there, too.

 We'll see how it goes.
-In the meantime, I'm the only person mowing grass in our yard.
-Yes, I could put little sticks up next to all of the little trees, but I've learned the hard way that that doesn't really deter a person in a hurry who is driving a John Deere.
+In the meantime, I'm the only person mowing grass in our yard - I learned the hard way that putting sticks next to the little trees doesn't really keep other folks from mowing down a whole row at a time anyway.

 A Note About OperationsAfter I published the first in this series, a friend asked me if I was going to have the ability to operate trains on my railroad (such as switching cars, delivering cars to industries, etc.).
 Or was I just going to do what a mutual friend calls "roundy-roundy"?
 I will confess this - the very top RR will just be "roundy-roundy."
 I will try to put a couple turnouts and industries on the middle railroad to keep it interesting.
 But the "bottom" railroad, the one that will average 24" off the ground is intended to have operational capabilities, perhaps something along the lines described in our article "Planning Your Garden Railroad for Operations."
 (Go to that article if you want to see the kind of thing I'm thinking about making provision for eventually.)
 I even want to install a working turntable, and - when the cost of track comes down - a wye at the other end of the mainline.
 Again, I will be taking inventory of what I have before I come up with a final track plan, though.